clhedrick/kerberos/README.md

 Kinit for users with OTP.

-With one time passwords, kinit requires "armor." skinit gets a ticket from /etc/krb5.keytab, and uses it to armor the request.
+With one time passwords, kinit requires "armor." skinit gets a ticket for anonymous.user, using kgetcred -a, and uses it to armor the request.
 Arguments are just passed on to the main kinit call.

-It has to run setuid root to get /etc/krb5.keytab, but drops privileges after that.
-The host ticket is very limited: 5 min lifetime, non-renewaable, stored in a session keyring.
-It's destroyed on exit or control-C.
+If your setup supports kinit -n, you might prefer to use that rather than kgetcred -a.

 ## pam